rhiannonevans/Wafer-Scale-Laser-Integration/README.md

 4. You will be asked to overwrite or skip existing files - these are files which have previously been processed (meaning a .mat file has been generated and can be found within the parent folder).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;y: all files will be processed from scratch, existing .mat and any plots will be replaced.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;y: all files will be processed from scratch, existing .mat and any plots will be replaced.\n
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;n: for each file, if an appropriate .mat can be found, relevent data will be extracted from the .mat and the file will NOT be re-processed.

 5. On submission, the program will attempt to process the selected files as LIV, then as WLM, and finally as OSA.